haochenhc/haochenhc.github.io/_pages/about.md

 During my PhD, I was a research intern with [Novartis Institutes for BioMedical Research](https://www.linkedin.com/company/novartis/), where I worked on gene signature representation for drug discovery.
 I also interned at [Google](https://www.linkedin.com/company/google/), working on deep learning topics.

-<span style="color: red;">I am moving to University of Illinois Chicago as an Assistant Professor in October 2024.
-I am looking for self-motivated PhD students (Fall 2025).
-Feel free to contact if you are interested to join!</span>
+<span style="color: red;">I am looking for motivated PhD students starting from Spring/Fall 2025.
+If you're interested in joining my lab, please reach out!
+Current UIC undergraduate and master’s students with an interest in research are also encouraged to contact me.</span>